 protected virtual List<string> CssClasses { get; private set; } = new List<string>(); protected string CssClass => CSSBuilder.Class() .AddClass(CssClasses) .AddClassFromAttributes(this.UserAttributes) .Build();

 The control can be hidden or disabled with two parameters.
-When Show
+When Show is true ChildContent is displayed.
+When Show is false HideContent is displayed if it isn't null, otherwise nothing is displayed.

 [Parameter] public bool Show { get; set; } = true; [Parameter] public bool Disabled { get; set; } = false; [Parameter] public EventCallback<MouseEventArgs> ClickEvent { get; set; }